mprevide/docs/source/internal-communication.rst

     "ticket": "[an opaque ticket of 64 hexadecimal characters]" }

-Note: In the context of a dojot deployment the JWT Token is provided by the Auth service, and is validated by the API Gateway before redirecting the connection to the *Kafka WS*.
+Note: In the context of a dojot deployment the JWT Token is provided by the Keycloak TODO service, and is validated by the API Gateway before redirecting the connection to the *Kafka WS*.
 So, no validations are done by the Kafka WS.